ietf-scitt/use-cases/scitt-components.md

 The following is a list of documents we'll round out to enable discussions:

 - [What is SCITT][WHAT_IS_SCITT]: a quick overview
-- [One or Many Instances of SCITT](./scitt-components/one-or-many-instances.md): design goals and philosophy
 - [Original and Updated Claims & Evidence](scitt-components/categories-of-claims-evidence.md): How SCITT supports a continual stream of updates
 - [Indexing Content Types](scitt-components/scitt-indexing.md): How SCITT is extensible to enable new, evolving content types
 - [RBAC](scitt-components/scitt-rbac.md): How SCITT enables limited access